NMDAR Symp

 : Carles Sindreu (CIBERER/IDIBAPS, Barcelona).

-9:30 - 10:10 Min Wang (Yale School of Medicine, New Haven)
+9:30 - 10:10 Min Wang (Yale School of Medicine, New Haven), NMDAR are critical for dorsolateral prefrontal cortical neurons mediating working memory in macaque

 10:50 - 11:20 Coffee break (posters)

-12:00 - 12:40 John Murray (Dartmouth College, Hanover
+12:00 - 12:40 John Murray (Dartmouth College, Hanover), Modeling the effects of ketamine on working memory in humans

 12:40 - 13:30 Final Discussion (Moderator: Jaime de la Rocha, IDIBAPS, Barcelona)